escidoc/escidoc-core-admin/doc/readme.txt

 			- escidocOmUrl : URL of OM
 			- escidocSbUrl: URL of naming-service of SB
 		- execute target reindex of of ant file build.xml

-- Tool to migrate the fedroa content of a eSciDoc repository from build 0.9.0159 to Release 1.0

-  - Usage:
-       - modify admin-tool.properties to define the values for properties fedora-2.home and fedora-3.home
-       - execute
 - Tool to migrate the escidoc-core database from build 0.9.0159 to Release 1.0

     - Usage: